 Read more …

 I like to tell people to think of their capacity for work as a glass of water.
 Is your glass filled to the brim?
 Overflowing?
 Or do you have a little wiggle room at the top of the glass?

-When managing my capacity for work, I’ve learned to very intentionally plan around busier and less busy periods of work – or continuing with the glass analogy – to plan for the times when my glass is filled to the brim and spilling over versus when I have a little extra room at the top.
+When managing my capacity for work, I’ve learned to very intentionally plan around busier and less busy periods of work – or continuing with the glass analogy – to plan for the times when my glass is filled to the brim and when I have a little extra room at the top.
 If I’ve done a good job preparing for a busy period, I have created extra support and good personal habits to handle this peak period more effectively.

 During slower periods, I use the “extra room” in my glass to make changes that will improve how I work going forward.

 It turns out working this way isn’t just good for you, it’s also good for your organization.
 It means you are better able to manage the unexpected – both at work and outside of work.
 It also means I come to work more refreshed, and better able to keep my perspective about what’s really an emergency and what’s really most important.
-However, this Fall, I could tell living with this on-going level of stress wasn’t good for me.
+However, I could tell living with this on-going level of stress wasn’t good for me.

 When constantly in a state of overwork I began to notice how smaller things pushed me off balance very easily.

 I was quick to lose my perspective.
 I even caught myself working less efficiently, and even making some mistakes.
 For example, my husband and I planned a long weekend away to celebrate my birthday.
 I pride myself in my ability to turn off work while on vacation, and I was able to do this during this trip as well.
 But even with this break, when I got back to work, I was shocked to see how quickly I returned to the same stressed perspective I had before vacation.
 Once again there was a task that needed to get done that was going to require more time than I had available.
 And just like before vacation, it pushed me immediately into a stressed response, instead of being able to step back and imagine a more creative solution.

 The truth is with so many months of stress behind me and a few more to go, I shouldn’t be surprised that I’m still behaving this way.
 I didn’t do anything wrong.
 Growth is good.
 Life happens.
 But I also have to admit that during the last 15 months, sometimes I have traveled to a bit of a dark place.
 A place where I start losing hope, and believing things will never change.

 Check out our free resources, including our “Key Integration Practices” handout.